Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of rhythm type.md

 * remove_empty_beats: remove the beats with 0 duration
 * unit: you can manually provide a unit in bars
 * find_unit_ignore_duration: find unit only from chord intervals
+* merge_continue: merge successive continue symbols as extra duration to the beat before them